 A: No, they’re not the same.
 Many people talk about the two as if they’re the same thing.
-Excess insurance is similar because it kicks in when expenses go over your limits.
+Excess insurance is similar because it kicks in when expenses exceed your policy limits.
 Typically, excess will only cover one of your liability policies, while umbrella can cover multiple.
 Umbrella insurance also covers a wider variety of things.
-Be sure to check with your insurer before buying either one to see what’s right for you.
+Check with your insurer before buying either one to see what’s right for you.

 Q: Is an umbrella policy worth it?

 A: It depends.
-An umbrella policy can be really helpful, but it can also get expensive to have.
-You should consider an umbrella policy if:
+These policies can be really helpful, but they can also get expensive.
+You should consider getting one if:

-- You added a teen or new driver on your policy
+- You added a teen or new driver to your policy

 - You worry that a lawsuit could wipe out your bank account